-Right now, PGPD patrol officers are fanned out across the county, serving and protecting the residents of Prince George’s County.
+Whether the sun is shining or we’re bracing for days of heavy rain, PGPD patrol officers are suited up and serving and protecting the residents of Prince George’s County.
 Too often, their good work goes unnoticed.
 Here are the Patrol Officers of the Month for August.

 District I Patrol Officer of the Month